Sycamore Class – Years 3 & 4

 About us!

 This is the web page for Sycamore Class and we are a mixed age class of years 3 and 4.
-We are part of a wonderful class family that includes Mrs Elliott, our Teaching Assistant who is with us all day Monday to Thursday.
-On Mondays and Tuesdays we are taught by Miss Hynam and on Wednesdays, Thursdays and Fridays we are taught by Mrs Warren.
-We are lucky enough to have high quality PE sessions and lunchtime activities taught by Premier Sports on Fridays.
+We are part of a wonderful class family that includes Mrs Chaplin, our Teaching Assistant who is with us all day Monday to Wednesday, and Miss Patch, our Teaching Assistant who is with us Thursday morning and all day Friday.
+Our class teacher is Miss Hynam and Mrs Maggs teaches on a Thursday morning to cover PPA.
 The adults in Sycamore work very closely together to ensure that all learning and transitions are seamless.
 We try our very best in all aspects of our learning, show care and compassion for each other and take pride in our class family.

 What will our learning look like this term?